justdo-coder/justdo-coder/README.md

 - 👋 Hi, I’m @justdo-coder
 - 👀 I’m interested in learning things related to coding and software development
-- 🌱 I’m currently learning 1st year engineering
+- 🌱 I’m currently trying LIP
 - 💞️ I’m looking to collaborate on some good accounts to learn for my good package in my future
 - 📫 How to reach me 50-80LPA package
 - 😄 Pronouns: enlgish
-- ⚡ Fun fact: engineering
+- ⚡ Fun fact: engineering 1st year
 -

 <!---